EduardoSP6/Fast_Report/README.md

 # Fast_Report
 Fast Report samples for xHabour

-This file contains samples how to create reports with Fast Report library for xHarbour.
+This project contains samples how to create reports with Fast Report library for xHarbour.